ThreeSixtyGiving/standard/documentation/identifiers.md

 If you have more than one type of identifier for an organisation recorded in your system, it will be necessary to pick which one to use when creating an Organisation identifier.

-[org-id.guide](https://org-id.guide) ranks identifier lists by relevance and quality to help you pick the best identifier, based on what information you hold.
+<a href="https://org-id.guide/" target="_blank"> org-id.guide</a> ranks identifier lists by relevance and quality to help you pick the best identifier, based on what information you hold.

 ```eval_rst